 This process is performed 24 hours after the foal is born.
 This test tests for the proteins that are in the blood of the foal to ensure that active passive transfer was successful.
 The number lets us know how many antibodies they have to protect themselves within their environment.

-If their IgG numbers are low, we offer infusion of plasma which gives them proper antibodies.
+If their IgG numbers are low, we offer infusion of plasma which gives them the proper antibodies.

 Not all foals are born with correct conformation.
 Most of these cases can be corrected early with the help from your veterinarian and farrier.
 In the more severe cases, surgery may be required which we also offer to these patients.